Joining St. Mary’s

 We hope you find some answers here: Admissions Information

-If you would like your child to attend our nursery you can print off a form and fill it out and hand it in to the school office or call the school office on 0161 226 1773.
+If you would like your child to attend our nursery you can print off a form or pick one up from the school office and fill it out.
+Once you have filled the form out you will need to hand it into the school office.
 There is a waiting list for new year admissions and in-year admissions.
 We will need your child's details, your contact details and a copy of your child's birth certificate.

 Offer letters are sent out in April for the new academic year in September